CivicDataLab/NLP-Experiments-with-Judicial-Data/POCSO/README.md

 Codes to implement Steps 3,4,5 are in this codebook - [OpenNyAI_Summarize](https://github.com/CivicDataLab/NLP_Justice/blob/main/POCSO/OpenNyAI_Summarize.ipynb)

-The inferences are shared in this blog: Link
+The inferences are shared in this blog: [Link](https://medium.com/civicdatalab/exploring-the-capabilities-of-natural-language-processing-nlp-in-conducting-legal-analysis-88ef2b9dec9c)

+The experiment was presented at a [HydPy](https://www.hydpy.org/) meetup.
+You can access the talk here:[Video](https://www.youtube.com/watch?v=xSibto2cLoA) and the slides used for the talk here: [Google Slides](https://www.youtube.com/watch?v=xSibto2cLoA)

 ## License
 All content in this repository is licensed under